-Hours Creatt
+He ours Credit

 PSY 520-General Psychology and Principles of Behavior 3

-PSY 540-Psychology of Perception and Learning
+PSY 540-Psychology of Perception and Learning 3

-PSY 655-Mental Hygiene
+PSY 655-Mental Hygiene 3

 PCG 635-Psychology of Individual Differences 3

-PCG 541-Theories of Learning
+PCG 541-Theories of Learning 5

-PCG 633-Psychology of Adolescence
+PCG 633-Psychology of Adolescence 3

-PCG 543-Theories of Motivation
+PCG 543-Theories of Motivation 3

-PCG 762-Group Dynamics in Human Relations
+PCG 762 - Group Dynamics in Human Relations 3

-PSY 558-Abnormal Psychology
+PSY 558-Abnormal Psychology 3

+PCG

-PCG 607-Counseling Theories
+507-Counseling Theories 3

-PCG 634-Psychology of College Students and Other Adults
+PCG 634-Psychology of College Students and Other Adults 3

 PCG 612-Introductory Supervised Practice in Counseling 3

-PCG 670-Principles and Practices in Testing and Measurement 3
+PCG 670-Principles and Practices in Testing and Measurement 2

-PCG 671-Aptitude and Achievement Analysis
+PCG 671-Aptitude and Achievement Analysis 3

 PCG 673-Individual Tests of Intelligence

 PCG 683-Survey of Projective Techniques

 PCG 782-Introduction to Rorschach Administration and Scoring

-PCG 783-Projective Technique
+PCG 783-Projective Technique د

 PCG 712-Analysis of the Individual

-PCG -Other Approved Courses
+PCG -Other Approved Courses J

 - D. Elective Courses: A student shall elect 12 quarter hours of courses in statistics unless he is pursuing a minor or supporting area in Statistics and Measurement or unless he is presenting 12 hours or more of statistics in lieu of one research tool.
-Other electives are selected, with the adviser's approval, from the wide range of college graduate offerings. - E. Doctoral Dissertation: Original research in the field of College Student Personnel Work
+Other electives are selected, with the adviser's approval, from the wide range of college graduate offerings. - E. A C.S.P.W. doctoral student must demonstrate competency in two acceptable research tools.
+These research tools include foreign language(s), applied statistics, computer science language, mathematical statistics, and an acceptable collateral field.
+The collateral field should be related to the student's major work and interests, will be tailored to meet the individual student's educational goals and must include not less than 15 graduate quarter hours.
+The collateral field of study is to be selected by the student and his major advisor. - F. Doctoral Dissertation: Original research in the field of College Student Personnel Work.